Putin gets what he didn't want: Ukraine army closer to West

 If Ukraine can hold off the Russians, its accumulating arsenal of Western weapons could have a transformative effect in a country that has, like other former Soviet republics, relied mainly on arms and equipment from the Soviet era.

 But sustaining that military aid won’t be easy.
 It is costly and, for some supplier nations, politically risky.
 It also is being taken out of Western stockpiles that at some point will need to be replenished.
-That is why U.S. Defense Secretary Lloyd Austin is convening a meeting Tuesday at Germany’s Ramstein air base to work out ways to keep it going, now and for the long run.
-Defense ministers and top military leaders from approximately 40 countries are to participate.
+That is why U.S. Defense Secretary Lloyd Austin convened a meeting Tuesday at Germany’s Ramstein air base to work out ways to keep it going, now and for the long run.
+Defense ministers and top military leaders from approximately 40 countries participated.

 “We believe they can win if they have the right equipment, the right support,” Austin said on Monday in Poland after returning from a visit to Kyiv with Secretary of State Antony Blinken that included discussion of Ukraine’s military needs.
 He also said the goal is to “see Russia weakened to the degree that it can’t do the kinds of things it has done in invading Ukraine.”